 With a creamy and velvety texture and bursting full of flavor- Starbucks sure has perfected the recipe for those delicious egg bites you love treating yourself to.
 And guess what?
 You can actually try making them all by yourself in your own kitchen, with just a handful of ingredients.

-Plus, you also don’t need to spend a lot of time in the kitchen to get that done- if you have your instant pot, you’re pretty much sorted.
+Plus, you also don’t need to spend a lot of time in the kitchen to get that done- if you have your Instant Pot, you’re pretty much set.

 Ready to give these delicious instant pot egg bites a shot?
 Here’s everything you need to know!